xansec/picoCTF/README.md

 The platform is designed to be easily adapted to other CTF or programming competitions.

+If using the platform to host a custom competition, we recommend using the most recent tagged [release](https://github.com/picoCTF/picoCTF/releases).
+The `master` branch represents active development and may not be stable.
+Additionally, we cannot guarantee the stability or security of any outdated releases.

 Additional documentation can be found at [docs.picoctf.com](https://docs.picoctf.com) or within the [`/docs` directory](./docs/README.md).

 Please visit our Discord server for other platform deployment questions not